mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 As for the previous approach, let's take a look at the pros and cons:

-- Cons: the overall development process will come with more frictions
+- Cons: the overall development process will have more friction
-- Cons: multiple components integration testing will be more challenging
+- Cons: integration testing for multiple components will be more challenging
 - Pros: simpler CI/CD pipelines
 - Pros: each release will release only the changed components